MABYY/web-sprint-challenge-intro-to-react/README.md

 # Intro to React Sprint Challenge

 **Read these instructions carefully.
-Understand exactly what is expected _before_ starting this Sprint Challenge.**
+Understand exactly what is expected _before_ starting this Sprint Challenge.** mnjhnj

 This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
 This sprint explored **introductory React**.
 During this sprint, you studied **React components and advanced styling**.